Summary of how funds can be repatriated from your jurisdiction (ie dividends or redemption)

 The Customs Act 1988 of Mauritius does not prohibit the transportation of currency or bearer negotiable instruments by any traveler into or out of Mauritius.
 However, any person making a physical cross-border transportation of currency or bearer negotiable instruments of more than MUR500,000 or its equivalent in any foreign currency must declare the amount of the currency or bearer negotiable instruments in their possession, their origin and intended use.

-Failure or refusal to make this declaration or making a declaration that is false or misleading is an offence liable to a fine not exceeding MUR1 million and imprisonment for a term not exceeding five years.
+Failure or refusal to make this declaration or making a declaration that is false or misleading is an offence liable to a fine of not less than 20 percent of the whole amount which is the subject matter of the offense but not exceeding MUR2 million and imprisonment for a term not exceeding 5 years.

 Mexico